dodyg/practical-aspnetcore/README.md

 # Samples for ASP.NET Core 3.1

 There is a section containing .NET 5 Preview 3 specific samples [here](/projects/5-0).
+For samples for older version of ASP.NET Core (e.g 2.1), you can find them [here](https://github.com/dodyg/practical-aspnetcore/tree/master).

 ## Additional Sections